Best Camping in Tennessee

 If chasing waterfalls is on the agenda, this state park is the place to go!

-Fall Creek Falls State Park is Tennessee’s largest state park, covering some 26,000 acres and encompassing tumbling waterfalls, forests buzzing with life, crystal clear streams, and rushing cascades.
+Fall Creek Falls State Park is Tennessee’s largest state park, covering some 26,000 acres and encompassing tumbling waterfalls, heavily forested areas buzzing with life, crystal clear streams, and rushing cascades.

 There are over 56 miles of hiking and mountain biking trails winding through the park, an 18-hole golf course, a huge swimming pool, an educational nature center, crafting and arts programs, and lots of awe-inspiring waterfalls that are sure to have visitors’ cameras snapping!